Crispy Pork Carnitas Recipe

 Why You’ll Love This

-An easy method for cooking pork carnitas that is crispy on the outside and packed with authentic flavor!
+This is an easy method for cooking pork carnitas that is crispy on the outside and packed with authentic flavor!

 Key Ingredients